Search results

 Austin and Hope Pilkington Trust

 The Trust gives grants to registered charities that work in the UK.
 They focus on specific priorities every year.
-Grant rounds 1 and 2 in 2023 will focus on the rehabilitation of prisoners, ex-prisoners and those at risk of offending.
+The focus area for rounds 3 and 4 in 2024 is Food Poverty.

 Gambling Education & Prevention Small Action Fund